 - File quickly file before discussing business arrangements with potential partners or file as soon as the trademark search is conducted and/or before full assessment to obtain a priority date;

-- FIle smartly such is taking advantage of the priority claim as possible
+- File smartly and take advantage of the priority claim as much as possible

 - In case of infringements or settlement agreements, take note of the following trademark enforcement arms below.
 It may vary between countries but the most common are the following: